Where we work

 One thing that unites the rural communities we work with is their desire to build a better future free from hunger, poverty and discrimination.

 The growing prosperity of India masks the obstacles that rural people face.
 The disparity between the urban and rural populations makes it hard to believe they are citizens of the same country.
-Currently 42% of the population survives on less than 80p a day with a disproportionate number living in rural areas where hunger is always present.
+As of 2011, 23% of the population survives on less than £1.40 ($1.90) a day with a disproportionate number living in rural areas where hunger is always present (World Bank, 2011).

-In the two states where we work, Chhattisgarh and Jharkhand, there is limited infrastructure and few basic services.
+In the areas where we work there is limited infrastructure and few basic services.
 Communities are isolated and lack electricity, sanitation and clean water, and struggle to grow enough food for the whole family.

-Malawi continues to be one of the poorest countries in the world with 74% of the population subsisting on less than 80p a day.
-Furthermore, 80% of the population live in rural areas and depend on agriculture for survival.
+Malawi continues to be one of the poorest countries in the world with 69% of the population subsisting on less than £1.40 ($1.90) a day, as of 2016 (World Bank, 2016).
+Furthermore, 83% of the population live in rural areas and depend on agriculture for survival (World Bank, 2019).

 Farmers face many challenges, such as lack of access to irrigation, an over reliance on expensive fertilisers and erratic weather conditions.
-Millions of families continue to suffer from chronic hunger and, in the northern where we work, over half of the families do not have food all year round.
+Millions of families continue to suffer from chronic hunger and, in the north of the country where Find Your Feet Malawi works, over half of the families do not have enough food all year round.

-We work in the districts of Chimanimani and Mutoko where most families depend on agriculture but suffer from severe food insecurity and malnutrition.
+In the districts where we work, most families depend on agriculture but suffer from severe food insecurity and malnutrition.
 Our pioneering work in Malawi provides us with the experience and knowledge of sustainable agriculture to make an impact on the lives of families in Zimbabwe.